-Described as an "agreed-on and formalized pattern of ceremonial movements and verbal expressions carried out in a sacred context" (Livingston, 2001, p.
-98) rituals keep evolving and changing across the spectrum of time and context, often dictated by authoritative powers.
-For the women, these ritual practices happen daily, monthly and yearly, some are situational and often follow cyclical or repetitive patterns.
-These rituals are often coloured with sensibilities of loss- of life, of health, of happiness, of wealth, of stability, etc. Liturgical calendar of days that Shias remember (often of birth and death of important figures for Shia belief and other important events), forms an important part of the lives of Shia women.
-These rituals often happen in gatherings headed by men, and women take physical, and even, metaphorical, marginal positions (D'Souza, 2012).
-These practices mostly take place within homes but in the months of Muharram and Safar (second month in the Islamic calendar), they take women into public spaces, in Imambargahs (place of worship for Shia Muslims), in majlis and many gatherings are often held at the homes of other people.
-These gatherings are not only sites of religious congregation but also of socialising and interaction.
-Shia rituals, particularly the ones practised by women have evolved in the past few decades.
-Shahzada, a 73-year-old woman, describes her childhood where she would participate in majlis (religious gathering) which would begin with a sermon by a religious leader, followed by marsiya (lyrical lamentation).
+Faith-based rituals are ever-evolving and contextual.
+James C. Livingston (2001, p.
+98), describes them as an "agreed-on and formalized pattern of ceremonial movements and verbal expressions carried out in a sacred context."
+For Shia women, these ritual practices happen daily, monthly, and yearly; some are situational and often follow cyclical or repetitive patterns.
+These rituals are often colored with sensibilities of loss, life, health, happiness, wealth, stability, justice, and the afterlife.
+The liturgical calendar of days that Shias remember (often of birth and death of important figures for Shia belief), forms an important part of the lives of Shia women.
+The public rituals often happen in gatherings led by men, and women take physical, and even, metaphorical, marginal positions (D'Souza, 2012).
+Women have their rituals too: these practices mostly take place within homes but in the months of Muharram and Safar (second month in the Islamic calendar), they take women into public spaces, in Imambargahs (place of worship for Shia Muslims), in the majlis (gathering), many of which are often held at the homes of other people.
+These gatherings are not only sites of the religious congregation but also of socializing and interaction.

+Shia rituals, particularly the ones practiced by women have evolved in the past few decades.
+In my interaction with Shahzada, a 73-year-old Shia woman, she helps me build the arc of the evolution of these ritual practices.
+She describes her childhood where she would participate in the majlis (religious gathering) which would begin with a sermon by a religious leader (a man), followed by marsiya (lyrical lamentation).
 Religious interpretation and women's role in religion was told by men.
 Zanaan Majlis (women's religious gatherings) were unheard of.
 In the last decade, there has been a shift in these rituals as women practice and interpret religion themselves, in the gatherings exclusively for women.
-These majlis are often dedicated to important women figures in Shia Islam like Hazrat Fatimah Zahra (as), Bibi Zainab (as) or even four year old Bibi Sakina (as).
+These majlis (gatherings) are often dedicated to important women figures in Shia Islam like Fatimah Zahra, Bibi Zainab, or even four-year-old Bibi Sakinaiv.
 Often in these gatherings, women seek spiritual intercession and divine intervention to bear personal and (or) collective loss.
-These sites become synonymous with hope as women make dua-ekhaer (prayer) and offer niyaz (petition) to get their wishes fulfilled.
-Their participation in these gatherings allow women to leave their domestic spheres at ease, meet other community members and in these practices, they find a sense of respite from the multiple restrictions imposed by the state as well as by the local patriarchy.
+These sites become synonymous with hope as women make dua-e-khaer (prayer) and offer niyaz (petition) to get their wishes fulfilled.
+Their participation in these gatherings allows women to leave their domestic spheres at ease, meet other community members and in these practices, they find a sense of respite from the multiple restrictions imposed by the state as well as by the local patriarchy.
+One of the most compelling sites of women circumventing the double jeopardy is the public mourning processions which happen annually in designated places in Kashmir.
+These sites are not only interesting because of their subversive gender potential but also because of their political connotations in the public sphere.